Russel88/DAtest/README.md

 `predictor` can also be continuous/quantitative

+**Important:** If `predictor` is numeric it will be treated as a quantitative variable in the analyses.
+Therefore, if you, for example, have two groups of samples and call the groups 0 and 1, it will be treated as a quantitative variable and it will not run t-test, wilcoxon-test, and others dedicated for two-class predictors.
+Write `predictor` as `as.factor(predictor)` to treat it as a categorical variable.
+The `testDA` function will produce a message telling you how the `predictor` is read - Make sure this fits your expectations!

 `R` denotes how many times the spike-in and FPR/AUC calculation should be replicated.
 It is advised to use at least 10, but it can be set to 1 for a fast test of the function.

+A subset of methods can be run by setting the `tests` argument.

 #### **The function automatically uses multiple CPUs for fast execution**